Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 Static and dynamic cropping both is possible simultaneously.
 As explained statically cropped buffer will be sent on the output pad and dynamically cropped buffers will be attached into that output buffer.

 `vvas_xmulticrop` supports at max 39 dynamic crops.
-Memory for dynamically cropped buffers are allocated from a Gstreamer buffer pool, there is no upper limit on this buffer pool.
-So if buffers are not freed, new buffers will be allocated which may lead to more memory consumption.
+Memory for dynamically cropped buffers is allocated from a Gstreamer buffer pool, there is no upper limit on this buffer pool.
+So, if buffers are not freed, new buffers will be allocated which may lead to more memory consumption.

 .. important:: The `vvas_xmulticrop` plug-in controls the multiscaler kernel.
 If your application uses this plug-in, then make sure that multi-scaler kernel is included in your hardware design.